skip to main content

 Will my taxes go up?

 Yes.
-You will have the opportunity to review your assessment and discuss it with the assessor.
+Property owners will have an opportunity to review their assessment and discuss any concerns with the assessing staff.

 Do I have to allow a property inspection?